The qualifying time for boston marathon participation is not easy.

 It isn’t the lactic acid that slows us down but a component of lactic acid, the hydrogen ion.

-It when our bodies are not able to convert lactic acid back into energy when we begin to experience problems in pace sustainment.
+It when our bodies are not able to convert lactic acid back into energy that we begin to experience problems in pace sustainment.

-Runners are selling themselves short by thinking they don’t have what it takes or worse yet, that their best days are behind them.
+Runners are selling themselves short by thinking they don’t have what it takes.
+This is untrue.
+It is a matter of how the athlete is setting up their training.

-It isn’t a capability problem, it is a training mindset issue.
+It isn’t a capability problem, it is a training management issue.

-Running easy for 20 miles will do no more than burn fat and prepare you well to run very long, very slow.
+Running easy for 20 miles will do no more than burn fat and prepare you well to run very long and very slow.

 The only way to create that physiological effect is running longer at higher anaerobic intensities.